 1300’ elevation gain, 7078’ highest point, 5.5 hours, Available early July through October

 Once we arrive at the pass, we will enjoy the views and can decide to push on to the summit of Skyscraper Mountain.
 Once on top, you will enjoy 360 degree views which can include Mt.
 Baker near the Washington/Canada border.
 Note: at the summit of Skyscraper Mountain you need to be mindful and careful.
 There is not a lot of room and it is rocky.
-If it is crowded, we may have to wait to allow folks 6 feet distance and safety.
+If it is crowded, we may have to wait to allow for safety.
 Once we are at the summit, we still need to use caution as it is steep.

 Enjoy a day in alpine mountain bliss with The Mountain in your face (weather permitting).
 Named in honor of the famous naturalist, John Burroughs, we will take a gentle hike from the Sunrise area, pass Shadow Lake and follow a rocky trail up to the First Burroughs.
 From here, we will see our destination and more climbing ahead.
 This trail truly rewards you as you climb with stellar views.

-Getting to the Second Burroughs has you in awe of this giant volcano and you can see some downhill ahead before the last push to the Third Burroughs.
-The views make up for the burning quads!
+Getting to the Second Burroughs has you in awe of this giant volcano covered in glaciers.
+We will keep an eye out for climbers making their way down from their summit climb which was hopefully successful!
 There are many opportunities to see mountain goats, pikas, marmots and more along the way.
 Notice how the wildflowers have adapted to this environment and be prepared for wind.
 We will make our way back by passing Frozen Lake and making the gentle decent to the Sunrise area.